pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Rabbit.md

 **Build your own stuff**

-Just by taking a Core module and some 0.1" adapter wings it is quite simple for the average home-electronic-hobbyist.
+Just by taking a Core module and some 0.1" adaptor wings it is quite simple for the average home-electronic-hobbyist.

-Just solder together the adapter wings that convert from the Core modules 1.0 mm spacing to 0.1" suitable for a breadbord.
+Just solder together the adaptor wings that convert from the Core modules 1.0 mm spacing to 0.1" suitable for a breadboard.

 The only pins on the breadboard that need connecting for the Core module to start is the VCC and GND pins (and the programming cable of course ;-) )